elishacloud/dxwrapper/README.md

  - [GetComputerManufacturer](http://www.rohitab.com/discuss/topic/35915-win32-api-to-get-system-information/): Includes code from rohitab.com to get the computer vendor and model.
  - [GetFileVersionInfo ](https://stackoverflow.com/a/940743): Includes code from stackoverflow.com for getting the version of a PE file.
  - [GetFunctionAddress](http://www.rohitab.com/discuss/topic/40594-parsing-pe-export-table/): Includes code from rohitab.com to parse the PE export table.
+ - [LegacyD3DResolutionHack](https://github.com/UCyborg/LegacyD3DResolutionHack): Includes code from LegacyD3DResolutionHack to removes the artificial resolution limit from Direct3D 7 and below.
  - [MemoryModule](https://github.com/fancycode/MemoryModule): Includes code for loading libraries from memory.
  - [OllyDbg](http://www.ollydbg.de/): Includes the full cmdlist.c and disasm.c (disasm.dll) code used for exception handling.
  - [SilentPatchFarCry](https://github.com/CookiePLMonster/SilentPatchFarCry): Includes code from SilentPatchFarCry to cache the clip plane in Direct3D 9.